Joel Piñeiro: Los Angeles Angels of Anaheim

 On January 22, 2010, Piñeiro signed a 2-year, $16 million deal with the Los Angeles Angels of Anaheim.

 Because of Piñeiro's volatile performance before the 2009 season, critics were split on the deal, with most wondering whether his sinkerball would continue to be effective in 2010.
-Taking the sinkerball as starting point, Fangraph's Dave Allen thought, "the price was solid."
+Taking the sinkerball as starting point, FanGraphs' Dave Allen thought, "the price was solid."
 Baseball Prospectus's Christina Kahrl pointed out the different starters that failed after leaving Cardinals pitching coach Dave Duncan's guiding hand.
 "There are so many unknowns that it makes the proposition that he'll deliver on this deal seem dubious", concluding "this just doesn't seem like it'll go well."
 Meanwhile, ESPN's Rob Neyer said quality was not so important as quantity: Piñeiro would be worth the contract if he would just pitch 200 innings per season.
 His first season was cut short due to injury, starting only 23 games.
 The following season was met with another trip to the disabled list.
-He finished 7-7 in 27 games (24 starts).
+He finished 7–7 in 27 games (24 starts).
+He became a free agent following the 2011 season.

 Philadelphia Phillies

 On January 15, 2012, Piñeiro signed a minor league deal that included an invitation to Spring Training with the Philadelphia Phillies.
-Piñeiro was released on March 19, 2012, after just six innings in Spring Training.
+Piñeiro was released on March 19, after just six innings in spring training.

 Baltimore Orioles

-Piñeiro signed a minor league contract with the Baltimore Orioles on April 11, 2012.
-Piñeiro did not pitch for their organization due to a shoulder injury.
+On April 11, 2012, Piñeiro signed a minor league contract with the Baltimore Orioles.
+He made 5 starts split between the rookie-level Gulf Coast League Orioles, and Triple-A Norfolk Tides before missing the remainder of the season with a shoulder injury.
+Piñeiro elected free agency following the season on November 2.

-Piñeiro re-signed with the Orioles for the 2013 season on a minor league contract.
+Piñeiro re-signed with the Orioles on a new minor league contract on February 1, 2013.
+He was released by the Orioles organization on July 30.

 Chicago Cubs

-Piñeiro signed a minor league contract with the Chicago Cubs on April 1, 2014.
-On June 6, 2014, Piñeiro was released by the Cubs.
+On March 30, 2014, Piñeiro signed a minor league contract with the Chicago Cubs.
+On June 6, the Cubs released Piñeiro.

-Second stint with the Angels
+Los Angeles Angels (second stint)

-On June 7, 2014, Piñeiro signed a minor league deal to return to the Angels, less than a day after being released by the Cubs.
-He was released on June 30, 2014, after being suspended 50 games for testing positive for a banned stimulant.
+On June 7, 2014, Piñeiro signed a minor league contract to return to the Los Angeles Angels, a day after being released by the Cubs.
+He was released on June 30, after being suspended 50 games for testing positive for a banned stimulant.